-- e. modifying the Strategic Plan, as necessary over time, in response to societal changes, - f. ensuring a planning process is in place to renew the Strategic Plan, and - g. ensuring the DPD's values are established, communicated, and promoted; - 2. supporting the Police Board, including:

-3. community engagement, including:

-a. developing a visible, reliable, inclusive, and respected profile externally for DPD, b. building relationships with the community to foster a climate of openness and trust, c. lead the development, implementation and sustainment of a proactive public engagement and communications model, d. proactively informing the Board of emerging policing or public safety issues that may be of concern to the community, staff, the City or other key stakeholders, e. speaking on behalf of DPD, or delegating that role, and ensuring that all statements reflect the current strategy, plans and policies approved by the Police Board, f. consulting with the Board Chair, as needed, to ensure the proper coordination, timing, and dissemination of information to meet particular circumstances, and g. develop appropriate relationships with the media;

-4. human resources management, including:
+- e. modifying the Strategic Plan, as necessary over time, in response to societal changes, - f. ensuring a planning process is in place to renew the Strategic Plan, and - g. ensuring the DPD's values are established, communicated, and promoted; - 2. supporting the Police Board, including: - a. building strong working relationships with the Chair, the Board and its Committees, - b. keeping the Board proactively informed of significant strategic, operational, administrative and financial matters relevant to the successful implementation of the Strategic Plan, annual budget, and DPD policies, - c. regularly reporting to the Board on determined public safety metrics, and presenting strategic options to enhance DPD's success, - d. acting as the principal link between DPD senior management and the Board, while also familiarizing the Police Board and its Committees with DPD's senior management, - e. attending meetings of the Board and other meetings as requested by the Board, - f. meeting when and as requested with the Board Chair, - g. report to the Board on issues relating to the Police Act, and - h. in the case of Board Members requesting information or assistance without Board authorization, the Chief Constable has the option of bringing such requests to the Board if, in the Chief Constable's judgment, a material amount of staff time or funds are required; - 3. community engagement, including: - a. developing a visible, reliable, inclusive, and respected profile externally for DPD, - b. building relationships with the community to foster a climate of openness and trust, - c. lead the development, implementation and sustainment of a proactive public engagement and communications model, - d. proactively informing the Board of emerging policing or public safety issues that may be of concern to the community, staff, the City or other key stakeholders, - e. speaking on behalf of DPD, or delegating that role, and ensuring that all statements reflect the current strategy, plans and policies approved by the Police Board, - f. consulting with the Board Chair, as needed, to ensure the proper coordination, timing, and dissemination of information to meet particular circumstances, and - g. develop appropriate relationships with the media; - 4. human resources management, including: